spwhitton/git-remote-gcrypt/README.rst

 Dependencies
     ``rsync`` and ``curl`` for remotes ``rsync:`` and ``sftp:`` respectively.
-The main executable is a script for any POSIX-compliant shell supporting ``local``.
+The main executable requires a POSIX-compliant shell that supports ``local``.

 GNU Privacy Guard
-    GPG 1.4 or 2 are both supported.
-You need a configured personal keypair.
+    Both GPG 1.4 and 2 are supported.
+You need a personal GPG key.
 GPG configuration applies to algorithm choices for public-key encryption, symmetric encryption, and signing.
 See ``man gpg`` for more information.

 Remote ID
-    The generated Remote ID is not secret, it only exists to ensure that two repositories signed by the same user can be distinguished.
+    The Remote ID is not secret; it only ensures that two repositories signed by the same user can be distinguished.
 You will see a warning if the Remote ID changes, which should only happen if the remote was re-created.

 Repository Format
 .................